 Step 3: Move apache files to /usr/local/hive directory.

 Step 4: Set up the Hive environment by appending the following lines to ~/.bashrc file

 Step 6: Hive Configuration- Edit hive-env.sh file to append this:

 - Now to verify the hive is installed or not, use command hive-version.

-Hive opens up the big data to a lot of people because of its easiness and similar nature to SQL like query language and interfaces.
+Hive opens up the big data to many people because of its easiness and similar nature to SQL like query language and interfaces.
 Hive is built on Hadoop core as it uses Mapreduce for execution.
-Much easy to retrieve the data and do processing of Big Data.
+Much easy to retrieve the data and do the processing of Big Data.

 This is a guide to Hive Installation.
 Here we learned how to install hive step by step along with some prerequisites for better understanding.
 You can also go through our other related articles to learn more –